Bronchiolitis obliterans: Burn pits

-A form of constrictive bronchiolitis is starting to present in Iraq and Afghanistan veterans.
+A form of BO is starting to present in Iraq and Afghanistan veterans.
 It has been attributed to veterans being exposed to trash burn pits.
 Veterans present with shortness of breath and other asthma-like symptoms.
 The only way to diagnose this condition is by doing a lung biopsy as chest X-rays and CT scans come back as normal.
-The government still denies that there is any correlation between burn pits and health problems but the government has started an "Airborne Hazards and Open Burn Pit Registry" to begin tracking the health of veterans who were exposed to burn pits to see if there is a connection.
+The US government still denies that there is any correlation between burn pits and health problems, but has started an "Airborne Hazards and Open Burn Pit Registry" to begin tracking the health of veterans who were exposed to burn pits to see if there is a connection.

 E-cigarettes

-The American Lung Association lists flavored e-cigarettes as a risk in 2016.
-Health Canada has, however seen no cases as of 2019.
-Public Health England writes that the association has come about as "some flavourings used in e-liquids to provide a buttery flavour contain the chemical diacetyl... however, diacetyl is banned as an ingredient from e-cigarettes and e-liquids in the UK."
+The American Lung Association listed use of flavored e-cigarettes as a risk factor for BO in 2016.
+Health Canada has, however, seen no cases as of 2023.
+Public Health England writes that the association has come about as "some flavourings used in e-liquids to provide a buttery flavour contain the chemical diacetyl… However, diacetyl is banned as an ingredient from e-cigarettes and e-liquids in the UK."
+The UK National Health Service's website states that "vaping does not cause 'popcorn lung'".